orientechnologies/orientdb-docs/README.md

 Welcome to **OrientDB** - the first Multi-Model Open Source NoSQL DBMS that brings together the power of graphs and the flexibility of documents into one scalable high-performance operational database.

-# OrientDB 3.0.x is our last GA
+# OrientDB 3.0.x is our latest GA

 ## Quick Navigation